robotpy/pynivision/README.rst

 The "NI Vision for LabWindows/CVI Function Reference" help file (NIVisionCVI.chm) is currently the best "complete" reference.
-However, the Python wrappers deviate from the C library in several important ways:
+However, the Python wrappers deviate from the C library in several important ways (see Features_).

-*  All functions raise a ``nivision.ImaqError`` exception if an error occurs, rather than relying on nonzero or NULL return values.
-*  Output parameters are returned as a tuple (in parameter order).
-If the function additionally returns a value, this is returned as the first element of the tuple, followed by the output parameters.
-*  Count/size/length parameters that specify the length of an array are handled implicitly by using Python's ``len()`` function.
-This includes return values (which are returned as a sized array).
-PARTIALLY IMPLEMENTED.

 A few helper functions are provided due to the use of in/out parameters.